De Beers eyes tech markets for synthetic diamonds future

 "To supply diamond processing chips to Apple, for example, would require much larger-scale production and higher consistency in quality," he said.

-Element Six, which produced its first synthetic diamond in 1953, will also use CVD for the Lightbox line, jewelry with polished synthetic stones priced at $800 per carat.
-It targets annual production of 500,000 rough carats by 2020. [nL5N1T03XS] [nL5N1UM7MT]
+Element Six, which produced its first synthetic diamond in 1953, will also use CVD for the Lightbox line, jewellery with polished synthetic stones priced at $800 per carat.
+It targets annual production of 500,000 rough carats by 2020.

-De Beers abandoned its policy of strictly selling natural diamonds for jewelry in May, a U-turn that it said reflected consumer demand. [nL5N1T03XS]
+De Beers abandoned its policy of strictly selling natural diamonds for jewellery in May, a U-turn that it said reflected consumer demand.

 The shift coincides with challenges for diamond mining.
 Prices for natural rough diamonds are about 20 percent below record 2011 highs, while synthetic production costs are dropping.